 There was a Dead Ringers sketch which parodied this by having TV characters known for this given a new boss who enthusiastically praised their track record and agreed with what they had to say.

-The Doctor.
+Doctor Who: The Doctor.
 How many times has he charged around trying to get people to believe what he's saying?
 That he's talking about alien invasions and often dresses like a complete weirdo probably doesn't help his case.
 And unlike many other people on this list, he's usually not dealing with the same basic cast every episode.

 Subverted in the new series: UNIT trusts the Doctor, just not enough to listen to his advice about running away from the Sontarans.
 Also, using a metaphor involving the sonic screwdriver and a pane of glass, he managed to convince Yvonne Hartman, leader of Torchwood 1, that the dimensional device was tearing holes in reality and she had to stop.
 That didn't prevent the Cybermen and the Daleks from invading, though.